Jim Schmitt

-James J. Schmitt (born June 7, 1958) is an American politician from Wisconsin.
-A Republican, he served as the mayor of Green Bay, Wisconsin, from 2003 to 2019, becoming the city's longest-serving mayor.
+James J. Schmitt (born June 7, 1958) is an American politician and businessman from Wisconsin.
+He served as the 47th mayor of Green Bay, Wisconsin, from 2003 to 2019, becoming the city's longest-serving mayor.
+Since leaving office, he has hosted the radio programs Maino and the Mayor and Lean Local on the Civic Media network.

-Personal life
+Early life and education

-The fourth of 11 children born to James and Mary (née Gleichner) Schmitt in Two Rivers, Wisconsin, he attended Roncalli High School and St. Norbert College He is an active Roman Catholic, and one of his brothers was ordained into religious life.
+The fourth of 11 children born to James and Mary (née Gleichner) Schmitt in Two Rivers, Wisconsin, he attended Roncalli High School.
+He earned a bachelor's degree in business administration from St. Norbert College in De Pere, Wisconsin, and later completed the Senior Executives in State and Local Government program at Harvard University's John F. Kennedy School of Government.
+He is Roman Catholic; one of his brothers is a member of a religious order.

 In 2011 he was recognized by the Green Bay Press-Gazette editorial board as Person of the Year.